f5devcentral/adaptiveapps/0-resources/f5-nginx-management-suite/README.md

 Since most of the configuration is done with Ansible, this solution should be simple to port to other environments.
 Simply modify the `main.tf` Terraform file as needed for your environment.
 This solution consists of three compute instances: The Management Suite host, a Data Plane host, and a Developer Portal host.
+Additional information on the architecture, including the below diagram, can be found in the [API Connectivity Manager Architecture Overview page](https://docs.nginx.com/nginx-management-suite/acm/about/architecture/)

 ![Architecture Diagram](https://docs.nginx.com/nginx-management-suite/acm/about/images/HighLevelComponents.png)